Trust your body, outsmart the marketing:

 • You can correct them without them getting defensive.

-If you frequently think, “That’s not what I meant,” and they keep insisting their interpretation is the truth, that is not depth.
-It is a misunderstanding loop with a power imbalance.
+If you frequently think, “That’s not what I meant,” and they keep insisting their interpretation is the truth, that’s not depth.
+It’s a misunderstanding loop with a power imbalance.

 2) Nervous system fit: does your body settle in their presence?

-Therapy is not just talking.
-It is physiology.
+Therapy is not just ideas.
+It’s physiology.
 Your nervous system is the first witness to safety.

 For neurodivergent clients, nervous system fit often hinges on sensory load and predictability:

-You are not being “difficult” if you need a space that does not scramble you.
-You are being practical about access.
+You are not being “difficult” if you need a space that doesn’t scramble you.
+You’re being practical about access.

-A useful rule: If the room makes you brace, your brain has less room to think.
+If the room makes you shrink, your brain has less room to think.

 3) Values fit: are they aligned with your autonomy and identity?